LukeGrahamLandry/franca/devlog.md

 Ok this whole backend not knowing about small primitive types thing is getting a bit dumb.

 - spent ten thousand years on slice ptr-len wrong direction and then incrementing before re-pushing the pointer
+- interestingly cranelift was easier to make work than my asm now. other than it can't arm... but x86 was fine.

 ## (May 30)